Read time 7 minutes

 - Transfer the Contacts of the Exiting User to G Suite Directory

-Also, we recommend using the smart Kernel G Suite Backup tool to backup G Suite contacts to the system drive in PST format.
+Furthermore, we strongly advise employing the intelligent Kernel G Suite Backup tool for archiving G Suite contacts to your system drive in PST format.

 - Check the Non-core G Suite Services Used by the Exiting User

 Indeed, it’s a known fact that removing a user from a G Suite account results in the deletion of associated accounts for non-core G Suite services, including Google Analytics, AdWords, Blogger, Google Voice, Feedburner, and YouTube.
 This outcome might not align with your preferences.
 Therefore, it is recommended to conduct an audit of these services and initiate ownership transfers using the departing employee’s credentials to the new user prior to executing the user deletion process.